mnickens07/liftoffproject2/README.md

 # liftoffproject
 A Spring Boot application to track details of local sporting events being organized by organizers.
-The organizers will be able to create events, event types, hashtags, and be able to edit them or delete them.
+The organizers will be able to create events, event types, hashtags, and be able to edit them or delete them.This application was developed using RESTful API.
+User Authentication was developed and integrated using Spring Security.
+Events, users, passwords, hashtags, etc., are stored in a MySQL database.
+Queries for the database are written using Hibernate.
+This project is designed and constructed using RESTful API and MVC.